-Credits for both LAW 938 and LAW 939 are mandatory pass/fail.
-Students may elect to take LAW 680 for a letter grade or as pass/fail.
+Credits for LAW 938 are mandatory pass/fail.
+Students may elect to take LAW 939 and LAW 680 for a letter grade or as pass/fail.

-The student must keep a contemporaneous journal, or triweekly report, of activities during the externship.
-It should be in narrative form and must be uploaded every three weeks.
-These triweekly reports should include:
+The student must keep a contemporaneous journal of activities during the externship.
+It should include:

 A description of the student's daily work, including the nature of the projects worked on and the student's role in the projects and special assignments.